 The members of the Committee want to establish a coherent remuneration package for both the directors and officers which would be comparable to the market for similar companies.
-As part of determining Named Executive Officers compensation, the Committee retained the services of a consultant specialized in compensation, PCI - Perrault Conseil Inc. ("PCI"), who submitted a report to the Committee in August 2009 and which was updated in August 2013 and in August 2015.
+As part of determining Named Executive Officers compensation, the Committee retained the services of a consultant specialized in compensation, PCI - Perrault Conseil Inc. ("PCI"), who submitted a report to the Committee in 2009 and which was updated in 2013, 2015 and 2020.